 With three neutrinos, there are only two independent mass differences: the third difference has to be the sum of the other two (if Joe is 2 years older than Alice, and Alice is 3 years older than Kim, we know Joe is 5 years older than Kim).
 Since the solar and atmospheric neutrino oscillations yield very distinct mass differences, we have accounted for all three neutrinos in the oscillation measurements discussed above.

 Unfortunately, for some years there has been an unexplained result from another oscillation experiment: LSND, a short baseline (L = 30 m) oscillation experiment looking at νμ → νe, with the νμ produced by the decay of pions at rest (not in flight as is usual for accelerator-generated neutrino beams).
 The decay of π+ at rest produces a μ+ and a νμ, and the subsequent decay of the muon (which is also very nearly at rest) produces a νe and a νμ.
 Therefore, although the neutrinos produced are a mixture of electron and muon type, the antineutrinos are pure muon-type: looking for inverse beta decay, νe + p → e+ + n, is thus a sensitive appearance experiment for electron-antineutrinos.
 Even with a low-energy beam, the short baseline means that LSND has a rather small value of L/E, and so is sensitive to much higher values of Δm2 than those observed in solar and atmospheric oscillations.
-Nevertheless, this experiment observed a large excess of inverse beta decays over the calculated background, consistent with a signal from a squared mass difference of 0.05–100 eV2, which is quite inconsistent with the solar and atmospheric squared mass differences shown in Table 1.
+Nevertheless, this experiment observed a large excess of inverse beta decays over the calculated background, consistent with a signal from a squared mass difference of 0.05–100 eV2, which is quite inconsistent with the solar and atmospheric squared mass differences given by three-flavour analyses.

 Another experiment using neutrinos from pion decay at rest, KARMEN, found no evidence for neutrino oscillations.
 As the baseline of the KARMEN experiment (17 m) is slightly shorter, this null result does not completely contradict the LSND result, though it does reduce the allowable range of Δm2 to 0.05–1 eV2 (still inconsistent with the solar and atmospheric results), or 0.2–1 eV2 when constraints from other short-baseline experiments were taken into account.
 When these results were first announced around the turn of the millennium, the general reaction of the neutrino physics community was that one anomalous result was not enough evidence on which to base a major revision of the Standard Model, so over the next decade there was a general tendency to ignore the LSND result as probably wrong (presumably owing to some unsuspected additional background source).
 This tendency was strengthened in 2007 when the MiniBooNE experiment, a conventional accelerator neutrino experiment with L/E designed to explore the LSND signal region, found no evidence for νμ → νe oscillations (see figure 19).